The following projects received support from a variety of grants administered by the Office of the Provost.

 Online Excel Learning Modules

-The director of the META Lab will supervise graduate students to develop an online learning tool to help students throughout Middlebury gain skills in Excel or access instruction in Excel as-needed and on-demand.
-These modules are being designed to correspond with the venue and format of the Online Social Science Research Modules Project (see below).
+The director of the META Lab supervised graduate students to develop an online learning tool to help students throughout Middlebury gain skills in Excel or access instruction in Excel as-needed and on-demand.
+These modules were designed to correspond with the venue and format of the Online Social Science Research Modules Project (see below).

 Online Social Science Research

-Online Social Science Research seeks to create a flexible, open source, online, modular system of research training in social science methods.
-These modules will be available to students and faculty across Middlebury, to provide an introduction to formulating a research question, identifying appropriate methods to explore that question, and tutorials focused on specific research methods, such as surveys, interviews, ethnographic studies and fieldwork, archival work, media analysis, and experiments.
+Online Social Science Research sought to create a flexible, open source, online, modular system of research training in social science methods.
+These modules are available to students and faculty across Middlebury, to provide an introduction to formulating a research question, identifying appropriate methods to explore that question, and tutorials focused on specific research methods, such as surveys, interviews, ethnographic studies and fieldwork, archival work, media analysis, and experiments.

 Online TESOL

-The goal of this project is to broaden access to an Institute education by designing a fully online Master’s program, Teaching English to Speakers of Other Languages (TESOL).
-Project leads will be working with DLINQ to develop this online program which will be part-time and therefore appealing to practicing teachers.
+The goal of this project was to broaden access to an Institute education by designing a fully online Master’s program, Teaching English to Speakers of Other Languages (TESOL).
+Project leads worked with DLINQ to develop this online program which is part-time and therefore appealing to practicing teachers.

 Online Translation and Localization Management (TLM)